davidemodolo/ImageMorphingSIV/README.md

 Since functions we use require two images of the same size, we wrote a library that edit one or both of them with a minimum (to none) information loss.

 ### Fading
-It starts explaining the easier approach to image morphing: the Fading Effect.
+We started explaining the easier approach to image morphing: the Fading Effect.
 It requires two Pillow Images

 ### Morphing Function
 Function to compute the affine transformation steps.
 It requires two images as numpy array.